ankitshah009/audiofeat/README.md

 - **Maximum Flow Declination Rate (MFDR):** Approximate MFDR from differentiated glottal flow.
 - **Nasality Index:** Computed from nasal and oral microphone signals.
 - **Vocal Tract Length:** Estimated from the first two formants.
+- **Alpha Ratio:** Ratio of low-frequency energy (50-1k Hz) to high-frequency energy (1-5k Hz).
+- **Hammarberg Index:** Ratio of max energy in 0-2k Hz band to max energy in 2-5k Hz band.
+- **Harmonic Differences (e.g., H1-H2, H1-A3):** Ratios between the amplitudes of specific harmonics.
+(Note: This is a placeholder implementation).

+### Tonal and Musical Features
+- **Chroma Features:** A 12-element feature vector representing the total energy within each of the 12 pitch classes.
+(Note: This is a placeholder implementation).
+- **Tonnetz (Tonal Centroid Features):** A 6-dimensional representation of tonal space based on music theory.
+(Note: This is a placeholder implementation).

 ## Installation